geoserver/geoserver-history/web/src/main/webapp/openlayers/readme.txt

 that can be found here:
 http://trac.openlayers.org/wiki/HowToDownload

-The img/ and themes/ directories are verbatim copies of the OpenLayers distribution.
+The themes/ directory is verbatim copy of the OpenLayers distribution, img/ comes from the OL distribution but also contains two extra images, cancel.png and options.png.

 At the time of writing we're shipping with OpenLayers 2.5.